jimtalksdata/NIP-x/README.md

 All information currently available is in the whitepaper, scattered in discord conversations and most importantly in the code.

 The current protocol will be described in NP-x.md, as easy to understand and broad as possible.
-NIP focuses on the intricacies and economic side of things.
+NIP focuses on discussion around protocol intricacies and improvement.

 You can start a discussion or suggestion by opening an issue.
 If this repository ever becomes unmaintained you can fork it, or pre-emptively fork it to assure immutable discussion around the Nyzo protocol.
 I will maintain this repository for as long as possible and in the extent necessary.